5 Justification to Use Machine Learning

 This book is work in progress.
 We are happy to receive your feedback via science-book@christophmolnar.com

-It’s finally time to justify the use of ML in science, both epistemically and practically.
+In this chapter, we justify the use of machine learning in science both epistemically and pragmatically.

 The first project with ML, under the blessing of the Elder Council, was launched – tornado prediction.
 The ravens despise tornados.
 Many lost their homes, unborn children, and loved ones to tornados.
 They installed a simple early warning system years ago, but it performed poorly – false alerts and very late alerts for real dangers have led the ravens to largely ignore the warning system.
 Krarah, the tornado expert of raven science, has been consulted to approach the problem with supervised machine learning.
 She starts by placing sensors within and around Raven’s district, which constantly produce piles of data in all forms: air measurements, pictures, and audio recordings.
 The data is messy, multi-modal, complex, high-dimensional, and difficult to overview.
 But after some months, and with Rattle’s help, Krarah manages to train a highly predictive model that will protect all ravens from dangerous storms.
 Eureka!